 With the AppDynamics platform, Hutchinson and his team reduced the amount of time it took to respond to complaints from end users.
 “Now we're able to correlate the symptoms to the problem.
 It's reduced the turnaround time on complaints drastically,” Hutchinson said.
 “We've been able to turn around fixes within half a day.”

 “We found the biggest benefit from the outlier request snapshots with our payment request transactions,” Kronenbitter said.
 Not all transactions in their application were the same?some were larger and took more processing time.
 With the AppDynamics platform, Kronenbitter could see how these transactions were performing relative to their respective baselines.
 “We were able to identify a bottleneck in the transaction that had many items on it, and we were able to refactor the code to eliminate the requests that weren't really necessary,” he said.

-The best part about AppDynamics for Kronenbitter is its request snapshots.
-They not only allow him to troubleshoot performance problems faster – they also allow him to perfect his code.
-“AppDynamics allows us to see what is going on and identify the issues that could be refactored and made faster,” he said.
+The platform's request snapshots capability was most beneficial for Kronenbitter.
+These snapshots not only allowed him to troubleshoot performance problems faster, but enabled him to perfect his code.
+“The AppDynamics platform allows us to see what is going on and identify the issues that could be refactored and made faster,” he said.
 “It lets us bridge the gap between anecdotes from users and actual, actionable information.”